camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 You just have to provide one or more beans implementing the `org.camunda.bpm.engine.impl.cfg.ProcessEnginePlugin` interface (or extend from `org.camunda.bpm.spring.boot.starter.configuration.impl.AbstractCamundaConfiguration`).
 The configurations are applied ordered using the spring ordering mechanism (`@Order` annotation and `Ordered` interface).
-So if you want that your configuration is applied before the default configurations add a `@Order(Ordering.DEFAULT_ORDER - 1)` annotation to your class.
+So if you want your configuration to be applied before the default configurations, add a `@Order(Ordering.DEFAULT_ORDER - 1)` annotation to your class.
-If you want that your configuration is applied after the default configurations add a `@Order(Ordering.DEFAULT_ORDER + 1)` annotation to your class.
+If you want your configuration to be applied after the default configurations, add a `@Order(Ordering.DEFAULT_ORDER + 1)` annotation to your class.

 ```java
 @Configuration